dnlserrano/dnlserrano.github.io/_posts/2016-01-24-tracheal-fire.markdown

 "They begging for mercy like the Lambo."
 All of this, really.
 I don't mean to sound like a fanboy, but I realize by now that I really can't hide it.
 If you don't believe that this guy is good, just listen to the album.
 And then try not to listen to it again.
 I doubt you'll be able to.

-"I'm as humble as they come, but you're fucking with the wrong one."
+"I'm as humble as they come, but you're f\*cking with the wrong one."
 Damn!

 Thankfully, he suffers from the same condition as Tory Lanez, and he just can't stop dropping new material.
 His SoundCloud is full of [exclusive](https://soundcloud.com/brysontiller/bryson-tiller-self-righteous-prod-by-ayo) [hits](https://soundcloud.com/brysontiller/break-bread-feat-king-vory) and [freestyles](https://soundcloud.com/brysontiller/dont-worry-molly-freestyle).